-Outline the details of an employment in Louisiana by using a Louisiana employment contract.
-An employment contract protects both the employer and the employee by detailing the terms and conditions of employment.
-A few elements that a Louisiana employment contract will cover include the job responsibilities of the employee, the compensation they will receive, and the duration of the employment.
+A Louisiana employment contract protects both the employer and the employee by detailing the terms and conditions of employment.
+A few elements that a Louisiana employment contract will cover include the employee’s job responsibilities, the compensation they will receive, and the duration of the employment.

 When hiring employees in Louisiana, there are several employment laws that you need to be aware of.

 In Louisiana, there is no state minimum wage law.
-Employers that are subject to the Fair Labor Standards Act must pay the current Federal minimum wage of $7.25 per hour.
+Employers subject to the Fair Labor Standards Act must pay the current Federal minimum wage of $7.25 per hour .

 Louisiana requires employers to pay employees on regularly scheduled paydays at least bi-weekly or semi-monthly.

-Semi-monthly is applicable to entities employing 10 or more employees that are engaged in manufacturing, mining, or boring for oil, and to every public service corporation.
+Semi-monthly applies to entities employing ten or more employees engaged in manufacturing, mining, or boring for oil and to every public service corporation .

 Louisiana does not require paid minimum rest or meal periods.

 Employers in Louisiana must keep employee records on wages and job descriptions for at least three years , and for: